dkasper/WebView/README.md

 Allows configuration for a few settings including scalesPageToFit and suppressesIncrementalRendering

-Targets iOS 7, could probably work for iOS 6 with a few settings updates.
+Targets iOS 7, could probably work for iOS 6 with a few configuration adjustments.

 Building
 ------------